Dintero/Dintero.Checkout.WooCommerce/README.md

 Capture orders:
 - Full Capture: Change the order status from "Processing" or "On-hold" --> "Complete".
-- Partial Capture: Change the order status to "On-hold".
-Remove the items from list.
-Change from "On-hold" to "Complete".
-You cannot add items!
+- Partial Capture: Change the order status to "On-hold", then remove the items you want from list (You cannot add items!)
+Change from "On-hold" --> "Complete".
 NB!
 Please verify in Dintero Backoffice when doing partial capture.

 Cancel orders: